BradleyCulley/bradleyculley.github.io/_posts/2024-11-10-seven-weeks-in-wheeling.md

 </p>
 <br/>
 <p>
-    The owner of a car repair shop, a great man, spent the better part of an hour telling me his life's story.
+    The owner of one of car repair shops where I took my car, a great man, spent the better part of an hour telling me his life's story.
     I still think about him sometimes.
 </p>